spotinst/help/src/docs/spot-security/features/topology.md

 <img src="/spot-security/_media/topology-d.png" />

 ## What’s Next?
-Learn more about the [Events](spot-security/features/events) page, that provides information about all the events in your network.
+View more information about all of the [events](spot-security/features/events) in your network.